Criminalizing Dissent; Fascist Authorities Abduct Thousands To Silence Voice Of Kashmiris - UrduPoint

 In the presence of draconian laws like the Unlawful Activities (Prevention) Act (UAPA) and Public Safety Act (PSA), anyone could be put behind the bars without giving them access to justice, as commonly practiced in the world.

-The Kashmiris too seem to have lost hope in the Indian judicial due to its bias towards the government.
+The Kashmiris too seem to have lost hope in the Indian judiciary system due to its bias towards the government.

 According to Indian security officials, the objective of "picking up" the Kashmiri youth was to torment them and their families and try to quash their desire for freedom.
-Around 22 detainees, booked under the controversial Public Safety Act (PSA) were shifted from Kashmir to the high-security jail in Agra city of Uttar Pradesh, a local daily, Kashmir Observer Reported in a report.
+Around 22 detainees, booked under the controversial Public Safety Act (PSA) were shifted from Kashmir to the high-security jail in Agra city of Uttar Pradesh, a local daily, Kashmir Observer Reported.

 The prisoners were being kept away from family and made it impossible for their loved ones to have any contact with them.